 Arelis is a program officer for the Office of the President at Kellogg.
 In this role, she is responsible for identifying and nurturing opportunities for affecting positive systemic change within communities, and executing programming efforts that are aligned with the organizational direction.
 She leads corporate responsibility efforts and special initiatives of the president and CEO, on behalf of the organization.
 Arelis formerly served as a program officer working with Kellogg’s Education & Learning and Family Economic Security teams.
 Before joining Kellogg in 2010, she had a 15-year career in the Michigan public school system, serving most recently as an assistant superintendent for curriculum and instruction and human resources.

-Fund for Shared Insight is pleased to announce that the Barr Foundation, The James Irvine Foundation, the John D. and Catherine T. MacArthur Foundation, the Rockefeller Brothers Fund (RBF), and The Rockefeller Foundation are supporting our efforts to improve philanthropy.
+Fund for Shared Insight is pleased to announce that the Barr Foundation, the John D. and Catherine T. MacArthur Foundation, the Rockefeller Brothers Fund (RBF), and Omidyar Network are supporting our efforts to improve philanthropy.

 John D. and Catherine T. MacArthur Foundation